 What is X-Linked Retinal Dystrophy, RPGR-related?

 X-linked retinal dystrophy, RPGR-related, is characterized by progressive vision loss caused by harmful genetic changes (variants) in the RPGR gene.
 RPGR plays a role in the function of the photoreceptors.
 Photoreceptors are a specific type of cell in the eye that is important for vision.
 Variants in RPGR can lead to a loss of photoreceptors, which in turn causes vision issues.
-X-linked retinal dystrophy, RPGR-related, is an X-linked disease.
-This means that the RPGR gene is on the X-chromosome.
-Individuals assigned male at birth typically have one copy of the X-chromosome and the RPGR gene, while individuals assigned female at birth typically have two copies.
-Without this "backup" copy of the RPGR gene, biological males typically have more severe symptoms.
+X-linked retinal dystrophy, RPGR-related is an X-linked disease.
+This means the condition is typically more severe in individuals assigned male at birth (XY).
+However, individuals assigned female at birth (XX) may also have symptoms of the condition.

 Additional considerations for carriers

-Carrier females may be asymptomatic or may have some vision issues.
-In most cases, vision issues are milder, with an onset later in life than in affected males.
-However, some female carriers have vision loss as severe as an affected male.
-Many females have differences in the back inner surface of the eye (fundus) that can be seen on an eye exam.
+XX individuals (who are typically assigned female at birth) are carriers of X-linked retinal dystrophy, RPGR-related.
+Some carriers may exhibit vision issues.
+In most cases, vision issues are milder, with an onset later in life than in affected XY individuals.
+However, some carriers have severe vision issues.
+Many carriers have differences in the back inner surface of the eye (fundus) that can be seen on an eye exam.

 How common is X-Linked Retinal Dystrophy, RPGR-related?